Man who came to girlfriend’s aid killed by suspected drunken driver on I-90 near Issaquah

 Thompson’s girlfriend had called him for help when she had car trouble along the westbound lanes of I-90 east of Issaquah.

-Johnson says both of their vehicles were clearly parked on the shoulder of the highway.
+Johnson says both their vehicles were clearly parked on the shoulder of the highway.
 Thompson was trying to hook up a tow chain from his truck to her Toyota Camry when he was hit.

 Most Read Stories